tez-capital/docs.tez.capital_content/en/tezgov/tutorials/voting-on-proposals.md

 ### Cooldown Period

-During the cooldown period you will period name `Cooldown` in the middle of the page and you will not be able to vote until the next period.
+During the cooldown period you will see the period name `Cooldown` in the middle of the page and you will not be able to vote until the next period.
 The time remaining is also reflected on the page.

 ![TezGov Cooldown period](/tezgov/tutorial/tezgovCooldown.png)